What to expect

 Santo Wines is located 6 km away from the Kamari airport and 6 km away from the Athinios port.
 The gorgeous black sand Perissa beach is 8 km away.

 Lots of free onsite parking is available for guests.
-Direct buses run to Santo winery from Fira, Akotiri and Perissa.
+Direct buses run to Santo winery from Fira, Akrotiri and Perissa.
 You just need to inform the bus driver that you want to visit Santo winery and he will drop you off right outside the winery gate.

 Address: Pyrgos Santorini, ZIP Code 84701